This post contains affiliate links.

 The biggest downside for international travelers is that the Cosco Finale requires using the top tether in harness mode.
 Not all countries have top tethers in all cars (or any cars), so the Finale may not be the best choice for international travel.

 The booster mode itself can be problematic too.
 Though the seat belt guide isn’t required, it can cause problems with the seatbelt retracting in some cars.
 I also don’t like that you can’t use the LATCH system to keep the seat in place in booster mode.
-Plus the booster mode will only give you another year or two since it’s so short.
+Plus the booster mode will only give you another year or two since it’s so short and doesn’t adjust.
 If you buy the Cosco Finale at age 5, you might get three years out of it for an average size kid.
 But at such a low price, that may be ok with (or perhaps you have another kid in the family who will use it later).

 And while some kids love the seat and find it comfortable enough, my kids are extremely picky about their padding… and not shy about it either.
 We’ve had to replace more than one seat (including a Cosco) because they just don’t find them plush enough for long drives.